wearefrank/frank-runner/README.md

 By default the example configurations in the Frank!Runner project will be used.
-To use the configurations in your own project create a build.properties in the frank!runner folder with the following content (assuming your frank2yourproject folder has the same parent folder as the frank!runner folder):
+To use the configurations in your own project create a build.properties in the frank-runner folder with the following content (assuming your frank2yourproject folder has the same parent folder as the frank-runner folder):

 ```
 project.dir=frank2yourproject